-The Morning Paper: a short summary every weekday of an important, influential, topical or otherwise interesting paper in the field of computer science.
+The Morning Paper: short summaries of important, influential, topical or otherwise interesting papers in the field of computer science.

 There are several ways to take your morning paper: